 Lego Digital Designer Skill Builder

 In each building option there are three categories.
-First there is the Starter Model which allows you to choose from different starter models and build from there.
-The second s the Free Build, which allows you to build from scratch.
+First, there is the Starter Model which allows you to choose from different starter models and build from there.
+The second is the Free Build, which allows you to build from scratch.
 The third of the three categories is the Recent Model which shows the models you have worked on and you can continue to build from our old designs.

-In figure 2, you will notice there is a plane which is called the scene (this is where you build your model).
+In Figure 4, you will notice there is a plane which is called the scene (this is where you build your model).
 The second part of the figure shows the Brick Palette.
 The Brick Palette shows you all the bricks you are allowed to build with in the current theme.
 In the Brick Palette, you will notice that they are divided into different sections based on the type of brick; these different sections are called dividers.
 By clicking on one of the dividers, you will notice there is a drop down box which shows different types of bricks in that group based on the design and function.
 By clicking on the collapse divider button, you can collapse the dividers.
 The icon the one right side of the collapse divider is called the color slider which allows for the showing of each piece in the different colors they appear in or it also allows for the display of each brick without displaying colors.
 The next icon called the Filter brick by box allows for the choosing of pieces from a specific Lego box set.
 The fourth icon called Filter by Color allows you to choose a color to build in.
 Ones you filter by either using colors or Lego sets, the last icon on the right called Turn off filter allows you to turn off the filter.

-The tool Palette below shows you all the tools you can use for your model.
+The Tools Palette below shows you all the tools you can use for your model.
 The first of these tools is the single selected tools which allow you to select on brick at a time.
 After clicking on this tool, a slide bar will appear (only if you have more than one brick on the scene), you can now choose to select more than one brick at a time by different categories.
 The next tool is called the Clone tool, which allows you to copy each piece by clicking on it.
 The next tool is called the Hings tools, which is used to move parts of bricks with moving parts.
 The Paint tool allows for the changing of colors or materials of each brick.
 The last of the tools allows for the deletion of each by clicking them.

 The Camera controls allow you to zoom and display the view points around you model.
 By using the up and down arrow you can rotate over and below the object, and same goes to the side arrows.
 The plus and minus buttons allows for the zooming in and out.
 By clicking the center button, you can center your project.